ibericode/mailchimp-for-wordpress/readme.txt

 Easily create sign-up forms for your MailChimp list(s).
 Display the form using a simple shortcode, widget or PHP function.

 = Newsletter Sign-Up Checkboxes =
 Add MailChimp sign-up checkboxes to *any* form on your site.
-The plugin comes with built-in integration for your comment form, Contact Form 7, WooCommerce checkout and many more..
+The plugin comes with built-in integration for your comment form, Contact Form 7, WooCommerce checkout and many more so people can subscribe to your MailChimp list from any form on your site.

 **MailChimp for WordPress, at a glance..**

 - Simple.
 All you need is your MailChimp API key.
 - Customizable.
-Have the form fields generated for you or use your own customized HTML.
+Have the MailChimp form fields generated for you or use your own customized HTML.
 - Beautiful.
 Choose one of the default form themes or use your own styles.
 - Integrates with Contact Form 7, WooCommerce checkout and other popular form plugins.
 - Developer friendly.